lhedeby/sparv/README.md

 # Sparv

 Sparv is a interpreted dynamically typed language.
-It aims to be a all-purpose programming language with inspiration from object oriented, functional and scripting languages.
+It aims to be a all-purpose programming language with inspiration from many different language.
+If you familiar with any c-style language you probably will feel at home.

 ## Installation